 Did you know you can use a 4×5 camera Polaroid back?
 I used the large format camera Fuji FP 4×5 back when the film was more available.
 Fuji FP peel apart film such as FP-100 and FP-3000B give instant gratification from your 4×5 cameras.

 Large format photoshoots with peel apart film and 4×5 cameras

 Some clients even requested large format photoshoots with 4×5 cameras and peel apart film.
 Below are a few examples using Fuji FP films.

 I plan to do more large format photography YouTube videos soon as this is a topic less covered by most photographers.

 Large Format Photography Workshops

 If you buy your first large format camera but then struggle to get started we can cover large format photography during my photography workshops.
 I often teach 35mm photography as that is the most popular format (or digital), but i’m happy to bring a large format camera to the workshop instead of a Leica if that is your preference!

 Free monthly newsletter via Email

-Have you signed up for the free monthly newsletter yet!?
+Have you signed up for the free monthly newsletter to receive your Insider Perks?